 Treasury and liquidity management

 DAOs, protocols, and institutional treasuries hold stablecoin reserves across multiple chains.
-Rebalancing those positions, moving USDC from Ethereum to Optimism to fund a liquidity incentive program, for example, requires guaranteed conversion without market impact.
+Rebalancing those positions, moving USDC from Ethereum to Optimism to fund a liquidity incentive program, requires guaranteed conversion without market impact.
 A treasury moving $5 million cannot afford to lose basis points to AMM slippage on every rebalance.

 Cross-chain application developers